acgodson/greyMeta/README.md

 # Welcome to greyMeta

 GreyMeta is a decentralized E-learning hub designed to allow the freedom of learning and exchange of flashcard collections as digital assets on tezos chain.
-The experimental project was stirred during the  Metamorphosis 🐛🦋 Hackathon 2022.
+The experimental project was began the  Metamorphosis 🐛🦋 Hackathon 2022.

 ## Built with